zhengstar94/zhengstar94.github.io/_posts/2024/02/2024-02-10-ContainerWithMostWater.md

 layout: post
 title: "11.Container With Most Water"
 date: "2024-02-10"
+tags: Medium TwoPointers
 categories:
-  - "LeetCode TwoPointers"
+  - "LeetCode SingleSeqTwoPointersInward"
 ---

-# LeetCode 11.
-Container With Most Water ★★

 - You are given an integer array `height` of length `n`.
 There are `n` vertical lines drawn such that the two endpoints of the `ith` line are `(i, 0)` and `(i, height[i])`.
 - Find two lines that together with the x-axis form a container, such that the container contains the most water.